This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 2 Dialogues

-In our movie is one of two Babylonian guards in the palace classroom.
+Is one of two Babylonian guards in the palace classroom.

 HERALD